OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-FreeSurfer/master/Figs/freesurfer_image_from_net.png )

 Important note:  The fsurf tool is  not HIPPA compliant.
 Images must be anonymized and deidentified before submission.
-See the section on "How to ananymize and deidentify images".
+See the section on "How to deface images" at the end of the tutorial.

 Adding test lines from NAMD